jrsalata/jrsalata.github.io/content/honors/reflection.md

 > "John did an incredible job assimilating into an extremely fast paced environment on a large codebase that has evolved over the last 9 years.
 He absolutely excelled in providing value to the team and the client."

-This feedback helped me understood why I was succeding in the way that I was at Resultant.
+This feedback helped me understood why I was succeeding in the way that I was at Resultant.
 To me, this is just who I am and I was just doing my job.
 To everyone else, I was going above and beyond what they expected from an intern and kept up with the frequent changes and feature requests.

 # Future Plans

 With everything that I learned in my time in the Honors College, I understand that there is much more to the software development field than just knowing and specializing in everything.
 It is about learning how to learn and being adaptable to new situations.
 It is about taking initiative in teams to get work done.
 It is about focusing on the needs of others so the work done is what is needed.
 Its all of these things.

-I know that I have much to learn in the workforce, but with the foundation that I gained through all of these experiences, I am confiden that I can continue to learn and grow.
+I know that I have much to learn in the workforce, but with the foundation that I gained through all of these experiences, I am confident that I can continue to learn and grow.